Pr0xximity999/Quartz/content/School/Year 2/S1/c++/Fundamentals.md

 While using [[#Structs|structs]], you always need to explicitly type ``struct`` before using the variable.
 This can be fixed by using typedefs.

 You can also use ``using`` in modern c++.
+# Union
+A union is a datatype that can hold multiple members under a single variable name.
+It’s difference from [[#Structs]] is that a union can only hold one of its members at the same time.
+Because of this, the union is only as big as its biggest data member.
 # Enums
 An enum, or enumeration, is a self defined type that holds a list of symbolic names which all have a (explicit or implicit) numerical value.
 It can be used for things like a list of seasons, days in a week, etc.. enums work great with [[#Switch|switches]]